Campervanning New Zealand has become a quintessential bucket list item for every person who dreams of travel.

 This travel guide will explain EVERYTHING you need to know and consider for your New Zealand campervan road trip.
 In addition to providing options and insights for trips of all lengths and varieties, we will also focus on vacationing respectfully.

 The absolute most important decision you will make for campervanning New Zealand is what vehicle you will road trip in.
-Having something that is self-contained will open up a “heap” of options for parking overnight.
+Having something that is self-contained will open up a “heap” (as they say locally) of options for parking overnight.

 Recommended for: Most people.

-This is easily the best option for campervanning New Zealand.
+A self-contained designated campervan is easily the best option for traveling in New Zealand.

 Recommended for: Budget travelers.

-While not always the case, non-self contained campervans tend to be physically smaller models of vehicle.
-New Zealand gets a LOT of rain and inclement weather; having space for laundry and to dry out should be another massive consideration for extended travel.
+While not always the case, non-self-contained campervans tend to be physically smaller models of vehicles.
+New Zealand gets a LOT of rain and inclement weather, so having space for laundry and to dry out should be another massive consideration for extended travel.

-We will discuss this more in-depth in the next section on acquiring a campervan.
-In short, anyone planning on traveling for more than a month should definitely look for something self-contained.
-Short term travelers with a rigid itinerary have the option of saving some money on a non-self contained vehicle and just planning more carefully.
+Short-term travelers with a rigid itinerary have the option of saving some money on a non-self-contained vehicle and just planning more carefully.

 Recommended for: Extended trips and/or comfort-minded travelers.

 We did want to mention the option of traveling New Zealand by motorhome as well.
-The benefit is, of course, comfort.
+The benefit of course is comfort.
 The downsides are going to be accessibility, expense, and lost time.

-Beyond that, motorhomes require frequent hookups to recharge power, dump waste, refill water, etc. Choosing to road trip NZ by RV will force you to seek proper campsites with hookups at least every few days.
+Beyond that, motorhomes require frequent hookups to recharge power unless you have a pretty good van battery system, as well as dump waste, refill water, etc. Choosing to road trip NZ by RV will force you to seek proper campsites with hookups at least every few days.